 Physical activity doesn’t have to be done all at once, it can be enjoyed in small blocks of time throughout the day.
 Not all kids enjoy organised sport so it is important to think creatively and help them find other ways to stay active.
 The most important thing is to find a variety of activities that they enjoy doing.

-Take Action: We are using inspiration to fight against physical inactivity.
-Share how your local government, your school, sports club or family is promoting activity or reducing inactivity in fun and interesting ways.
+Take Action: We’d love to hear about how your family, local government, school or sports club are promoting activity or reducing inactivity in fun and interesting ways.
 Send us a video, pic or email so your story can inspire others.

 Take Action: encourage your child’s school to get involved with an Active transport program or get some parents together to set up an active transport group.